CornCobb83/Crabs/README.md

 Function: crabs: ->  <br>
 Purpose: Main function of program, calls all functions, declares values of x, y, theta, size, and dStep for all plotted ojects(captain, crab, fish).
-Uses functions to plot all objects, move captain, fish, and crab accordingly, and have crabs go invisible accordingly. <br>
+Uses functions to plot all objects, move captain, fish, and crab accordingly, and have crabs go invisible accordingly, test. <br>
 Dependencies: ALL OF THE FOLLOWING <br>
 Call: crabs() <br>
 Side Effects: Runs entire game. <br>